sjcobb2022/nixos-config/README.md

 ## Structure

-- flake.nix - Main flake that references all host and home configurations.
+- `flake.nix`: Main flake that references all host and home configurations.
 Bootstrap with nix develop to add decessary packages to path for setup.
 - hosts
   - Host configurations.
 Each host has a configuration file that is referenced in the flake.
   - Each device can opt in or out of features: such as users, home-manager, etc.
   - common
-    - Common configuration options that are shared between hosts.
-    - global: Configuration options that are shared between all hosts.
+    - `global`: Configuration options that are shared between all hosts.
-    - optional: Optional configuration options.
+    - `optional`: Optional configuration options.
-  - slaptop: Personal laptop config
+  - `slaptop`: Personal laptop config
-  - velocity: Stripped down server configuration.
+  - `velocity`: Stripped down server configuration.
 Used mainly for home lab stuff.
-  - iso: A "machine" that is used to build custom iso images.
+  - `iso`: A "machine" that is used to build custom iso images.
 - home-manager
   - common
-    - Common configuration options that are shared between users.
+    - `global`: Global home manager config
-    - global: All home manager
+    - `optional`: Optional home manager config files
-    - optional
-  - sjcobb: Personal home-manager configuration.
+  - `sjcobb`: Personal home-manager configuration.
 Uses most optional configurations.
-  - guest: Guest home-manager configuration.
+  - `guest`: Guest home-manager configuration.
 Quite minimal.
 Use for gaming as well, so I don't get distracted by work stuff.
 - generators: Generators for creating custom configurations using nixos-generators.
 Can be accessed through nix build
   - formats
-    - gnome-iso: configuration for a gnome iso image
+    - `gnome-iso`: configuration for a gnome iso image
-    - plasma-iso: configuration for a plasma iso image
+    - `plasma-iso`: configuration for a plasma iso image

-- pkgs: Custom packages.
+- `pkgs`: Custom packages.
 Used to build packages that are not in nixpkgs (or need modification that can't be done through a overlay).
 Can be accessed as well through nix build
-- overlays: Custom overlays.
+- `overlays`: Custom overlays.
 Used to add packages to nixpkgs or modify existing packages.
-- modules: Custom modules.
+- `modules`: Custom modules.
 Used to add custom configuration options to nixos.
 Most of these are not really necessary, but are used to make the configuration more readable.
-- templates: An attempt at a few custom templates.
+- `templates`: An attempt at a few custom templates.

 ## Bootstrapping